 While that might not sound like yoga at first, one of the most critical aspects of yoga practice is studying yourself.
 Our physical prowess amounts to mere tricks if it doesn’t relieve our suffering and change our behavior when we are in challenging situations.

-New Beginnings and how to stay healthy in 2020: travel and change your life
+New Beginnings and how to stay healthy: travel and change your life

 Any disruption to our schedules can be an opportunity to form new, positive habits or abandon negative ones.
-This is a really important point for how to stay healthy in 2020 too.
+This is a really important point for how to stay healthy, too.
 Whether you’d like to eat oatmeal every day or begin setting aside 10 minutes daily for pranayama, a shift in your schedule and priorities gives a window in which to make it happen.

 In addition to being free from many of our usual time constraints, we are less subject to the patterns and habits that govern us when we are outside of our usual environment.
 Before your next trip, you might choose a habit or activity that would bring you joy and plant the seeds of that life each day during your journey.